 Organizations are employing analytical tools and artificial intelligence and machine learning techniques on this growing pool of data to derive data-driven insights to reduce healthcare costs, enhance revenue streams, develop personalized medicine, and manage proactive patient care.

-prnewswire states, Global big data in the healthcare market was valued at over $ 14.7 billion in 2018 and is projected to grow at a CAGR of around 20% to reach $ 42.8 billion by 2024 owing to increasing adoption of Electronic Health Record (EHR), control healthcare spending, advance patient outcomes, etc.
+PRNewswire states, Global big data in the healthcare market was valued at over $ 14.7 billion in 2018 and is projected to grow at a CAGR of around 20% to reach $ 42.8 billion by 2024 owing to the increasing adoption of Electronic Health records (EHR), control healthcare spending, advance patient outcomes, etc.

 Big data analytics in the healthcare market can be segmented based on component, deployment, analytics type, application, end-user, and region.
 Based on the components, the market can be segmented into software and service.
 On-premise is the dominant segment, however, the cloud segment is expected to grow at the highest rate during the forecast period owing to a myriad of benefits, such as efficient resource utilization, low maintenance, and no capital cost, offered by cloud deployment.